 From the component picker, select the Push Button.

 The next screen presents you with options for configuring the push button.
-Start by selecting the QT Py's digital pin you connected to the push button.
+Start by selecting the board's pin you connected to the push button.

-The Return Interval dictates how frequently the value of the push-button will be sent from the QT Py to Adafruit IO.
-For this example, the push-button's value should only be sent when it's pressed.
+The Return Interval dictates how frequently the value of the push-button will be sent from the board to Adafruit IO.

 Select On Change

-Finally, check the Specify Pin Pull Direction checkbox and select Pull Up to turn on the QT Py's internal pull-up resistor.
+Finally, check the Specify Pin Pull Direction checkbox and select Pull Down to turn on the board's internal pulldown resistor.

 Make sure the form's settings look like the following screenshot.
 Then, click Create Component.

-Press the button to change the value of the push button component on Adafruit IO.
+Push the button to change the value of the component on Adafruit IO.

 Inter-Integrate Circuit, aka I2C, is a two-wire protocol for connecting sensors and "devices" to a microcontroller.
 A large number of sensors, including the ones sold by Adafruit, use I2C to communicate.

 Typically, using I2C with a microcontroller involves programming.
-WipperSnapper lets you configure a microcontroller to read data from an I2C sensor and publish that data to the internet without writing code.
+Adafruit IO and WipperSnapper let you configure a microcontroller to read data from an I2C sensor and publish that data to the internet without writing code.

-WipperSnapper supports a number of I2C sensors, viewable in list format here.
-If you do not see the I2C sensor you're attempting to use with WipperSnapper - we have a guide on adding a component to WipperSnapper here.
+The WipperSnapper firmware supports a number of I2C sensors, viewable in list format here.
+If you do not see the I2C sensor you're attempting to use with WipperSnapper - we have a guide on adding a component to Adafruit IO WipperSnapper here.

-The process of adding an I2C component to your WipperSnapper board is similar between most sensors.
+The process for adding an I2C component to your board running WipperSnapper is similar for most sensors.
 For this section, we're using the Adafruit AHT20, an inexpensive sensor that can read ambient temperature and humidity.

 First, wire up an AHT20 sensor to your board exactly as follows.
-Here is an example of the AHT20 wired to a QT Py using I2C with a STEMMA QT cable (no soldering required).
+Here is an example of the AHT20 wired using I2C with a STEMMA QT cable (no soldering required).

 Scan I2C Bus

-First, ensure that you've correctly wired the AHT20 sensor to your QT Py by performing an I2C scan to detect the I2C device on the bus.
+First, ensure that you've correctly wired the AHT20 sensor to your board by performing an I2C scan to detect the I2C device on the bus.

-On the upper right-hand corner of the board page, click Start I2C Scan.
+On the board page, click Start I2C Scan.

-- If you do not see this button, double-check that your QT Py shows as Online.
+- If you do not see this button, double-check that your board shows as Online.